ibehii/Password-list-tool/README.md

 **Method 1** is a little bit slower than method 2, but it doesn't disrupt the order of the password list.

-**Method 2** It's faster than method 1 but the only problem is that it disrupts the order of your password list. if you don't care about the order of your file use this method and then sort it with the [sort password list](#sort-password-list) part.
+**Method 2** It's faster than method 1, but the only problem is that it disrupts the order of your password list. if you don't care about the order of your file, use this method and then sort it with the [sort password list](#sort-password-list) part.

 **If you get the "file does not exist.
-Enter file name correctly !" error but you are sure that the file exists try to enter the complete path of the file**
+Enter the file name correctly !" error, but you are sure that the file exists try to enter the complete path of the file**

 [**Explanation for finding complete path**](#finding-a-complete-path)